Hold Your Horse Is

 Hold Your Horse Is is the debut studio album by American math rock band Hella.
 It was released on March 19, 2002, through 5 Rue Christine, a sub-label of Kill Rock Stars.
 It remains a highly influential album within the math rock genre.

+Three of the songs on Hold Your Horse Is ("Republic of Rough and Ready", "Biblical Violence" & "City Folk Sitting, Sitting") were re-recorded from the band's debut EP, Leather Diamond.